ale627/ale627.github.io/important.md

 **This is how you get lucky.
 There's a ton of time.**

 # How to get there
-Identifying your priority mix and delineating what happiness and success look like lets you troubleshoot your lifestyle more accurately than a therapist.
+Identifying your priority mix and delineating what happiness and success look like lets you troubleshoot your lifestyle accurately.
 Given that you know what makes you happy, if you feel anxiety or stress, it means you are living too much in the future.
 Do things that stoke your true identity, or engage others.

 Given that you know what to do to succeed, if you feel like you're not making progress, it means you are living too much in the now.
 Consult your established goals and roadmaps.

+It's this balance that you must control in order to actualize your priorities.
+These are the ingredients necessary to get on the paths to happiness and success.

 ## Ego
-I've given tips for identifying and getting what's important to you.
+Now there's a personal definition of priority, and a roadmap for getting what's important to you.
+Is that it?

 These things you want, whether short-term happiness or long-term accomplishments, arise from ego.
 Getting what you want fulfills the ego, briefly.